 Aflac in Focus

-Based in Columbus, Aflac (AFL) is in the Finance sector, and so far this year, shares have seen a price change of 13.89%.
-The insurer is currently shelling out a dividend of $0.27 per share, with a dividend yield of 2.08%.
-This compares to the Insurance - Accident and Health industry's yield of 1.14% and the S&P 500's yield of 1.91%.
+Headquartered in Columbus, Aflac (AFL) is a Finance stock that has seen a price change of 13.19% so far this year.
+The insurer is paying out a dividend of $0.27 per share at the moment, with a dividend yield of 2.09% compared to the Insurance - Accident and Health industry's yield of 1.22% and the S&P 500's yield of 2.03%.

 Looking at dividend growth, the company's current annualized dividend of $1.08 is up 3.8% from last year.
-Over the last 5 years, Aflac has increased its dividend 5 times on a year-over-year basis for an average annual increase of 8.49%.
+In the past five-year period, Aflac has increased its dividend 5 times on a year-over-year basis for an average annual increase of 8.21%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Aflac's current payout ratio is 25%.
-This means it paid out 25% of its trailing 12-month EPS as dividend.
+Right now, Aflac's payout ratio is 25%, which means it paid out 25% of its trailing 12-month EPS as dividend.

 Looking at this fiscal year, AFL expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $4.34 per share, representing a year-over-year earnings growth rate of 4.33%.
+The Zacks Consensus Estimate for 2019 is $4.30 per share, which represents a year-over-year growth rate of 3.37%.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, AFL is a compelling investment opportunity.
-Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+That said, they can take comfort from the fact that AFL is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report